jasonhmlee/Kickstarting-with-Excel/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- The first conclutions I can draw from the outcomes based on launch date is that there were a lot more sucessful outcomes than failed and canceled combined.
+Another conclusion I can make is there was a spike in succesful cases in May and June

-- What can you conclude about the Outcomes based on Goals?
+- The first conclutions I can make from outcomes based on goals is there weren't any failed projects.
+We could also see that in some months, number of failed were higher than number of successful, but in other months it was the other way around.

-- What are some limitations of this dataset?
+- Some limitations this dataset had was we had to use calculations to convert the dates and extract the years.
+We also had to use calculations to split up the parent and sub category.

-- What are some other possible tables and/or graphs that we could create?
+- Some other graphs we could created might be stacked bar chart.
+So for each month, we can easily see what percentage were successful, canceled, or failed.